sauxpa/starter-academic/content/research/dirichlet_sampling/index.md

 ---
-title: "From Optimality to Robustness: Dirichlet Sampling Strategies in Stochastic Bandits"
+title: "From Optimality to Robustness: Dirichlet Sampling Strategies in Stochastic Bandits (NeurIPS 2021)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here